dinngo/furucombo-funds-contract/README.md

 # Furucombo Funds

-This repository contains the smart contract source code for the Furucombo Fund protocol.
-This repository uses Hardhat as a development environment for compilation, testing, and deployment tasks.
+This repository contains the smart contract source code for the Furucombo Funds protocol.
+This repository uses Hardhat for compilation, testing, and deployment.

 ## What is Furucombo Funds?